stellalph/stella-react-portfolio/README.md

 ## Installation

-- This portfolio application requires the installation of node.js from the website, https://www.node.js and the node package manager(npm) which is a software manager and installer which puts the modules so that the node project can utilize it, and also, it manages dependency conflicts intelligently and initialized using **npm init**".
+- This portfolio application requires the installation of node.js from the website, https://www.node.js and the node package manager(npm) which is a software manager and installer which puts the modules so that the node project can utilize it, and also, it manages dependency conflicts intelligently and initialized using *npm init*.
 The package.json will be generated and will contains all the details of the application in which the user have inputted during the npm initialization.

 - This react application is created by entering at command prompt :-